 Licensed Independent Provider.
 Licensed Independent Provider shall have the same meaning as the term “authorized medical professional” as defined in M.G.L. c.
 19D, § 1.

+Lift Device.
+A device designed to assist in transferring a Resident between positions or locations, including, but not limited to, ceiling-based lifts, floor-based lifts, and sit-to-stand lifts.

 Limited Medication Administration (LMA).
 The administration of medication to a Resident which is not otherwise prohibited by M.G.L. c.
 19D or 651 CMR 12.00.
 LMA may only be provided in a Residence by a practitioner as defined in M.G.L. c.
 94C, or a nurse licensed under the provisions of M.G.L. c.
 112, § 74 or § 74A to the extent allowed by laws, regulations and standards governing nursing practice in Massachusetts, but which may not include a nurse delegate under M.G.L. c.
 112, § 80B.
 This definition is not intended to address or prohibit the administration of medication conducted by a family member, an individual designated in writing by the Resident, or the Resident's Legal Representative, the conducting of which is not governed by this regulation.

 Lodging.
 The provision of a single or a double living Unit.